SQream/sqream_docs/data_ingestion/ingesting_from_databases.rst

 Manual Mapping
 ^^^^^^^^^^^^^^

-You have the possibility to adjust the mapping process according to your specific needs, using any of the following methods.
+You have the possibility to adjust the SQLoader mapping process according to your specific needs using the ``names`` Method.

-``names`` Method
-""""""""""""""""

 To specify that you want to map one or more columns in your table to a specific data type, duplicate the code block which maps to the SQreamDB data type you want and include the ``names`` parameter in your code block.
 The SQLoader will map the specified columns to the specified SQreamDB data type.
 After the specified columns are mapped, the SQLoader continue to search for how to convert other data types to the same data type of the specified columns.